-Home to the endangered Loach Minnow, Spikedace, Southwest Willow Flycatcher, and Yellow-billed Cuckoo, the Gila River flows through the Big Burro Mountains and is great for rafting, hiking, backpacking, hunting, and horseback riding.
+Home to the endangered fish Loach Minnow and Spikedace, and two threatened birds, Southwest Willow Flycatcher and Yellow-billed Cuckoo, the Gila River flows through the Big Burro Mountains and is great for rafting, hiking, backpacking, hunting, and horseback riding.

 The free-flowing San Francisco River and rugged Saliz Mountains are enjoyed best by primitive recreation enthusiasts.
 The area is also home to the Mexican gray wolf.